History of Shah Rukh Khan in Timeline

 2023: Career Comeback with Pathaan and Jawan

-2023: Starring in Pathaan and Jawan
+2023: Reuniting with Yash Raj Films in Pathaan and Jawan

-2023: Named one of Time's 100 most influential people
+2023: Named one of Time magazine's 100 Most Influential People

 In 2023, Time magazine named Shah Rukh Khan as one of the 100 most influential people in the world, and he topped the list per a readers poll.

-2023: Named One of the Most Influential People by Time
+2023: Named One of the Most Influential People

-2024: Highest tax payer in India
+2024: Highest Tax Payer in India

 From 2023-2024, Shah Rukh Khan ranked as the highest tax payer in India.

-2024: Kolkata Knight Riders Win Third IPL Title
+2024: KKR Wins Third IPL Title

-May 2025: Attended the Met Gala
+May 2025: Attending the Met Gala

-On 5 May 2025, Shah Rukh Khan attended the Met Gala in Manhattan, becoming the first Bollywood male actor to do so and making his debut appearance.
+On 5 May 2025, Khan attended the Met Gala in Manhattan, becoming the first Bollywood male actor to do so and making his debut appearance.
 His outfit was designed by fashion designer Sabyasachi Mukherjee.

 Loading Video...

-October 2025: Khan's Net Worth
+October 2025: Net worth of $1.4 billion

 As of October 2025, Shah Rukh Khan's net worth is $1.4 billion.